eostoken/eos/README.md

 Eg: nodeos --plugin eosio::sql_db_plugin --sql_db-uri "mysql://db=eosblock host=127.0.0.1 port=3306  user=root password=WXF2RLbS2psewO8IT7w="  --sql_db-block-start 0 --delete-all-blocks

-the blocks and transactions should be added to your sql.
 #

 Welcome to the EOSIO source code repository!
 This software enables businesses to rapidly build and deploy high-performance and high-security blockchain-based applications.